trahob/Managing-student-app/README.md

 # Hello welcome to my project

 # Introdution
 This is project about managing student with basic infomation: ID, name, type, class and GPA.
-It has these function to manage like: add Student, delete student, update student and sort student by GPA or name.
+It has these function to manage like: add Student, delete student, update student, sort student by GPA or name, filter and search.
 # Instruction
 I am using json-serve to fake api so please follow these step:
 Step 1: please install json-serve by using command: 'npm install -g json-server'